mlflow/mlflow/docs/source/search-runs.rst

 like learning rate, batch size, and number of epochs.
 They are logged manually via ``mlflow.log_param`` or ``mlflow.log_params`` or automatically via autologging.

-To search for runs by filtering on params, you must include the ``params.`` prefix in the left side of the inequality.
+To search for runs by filtering on params, you must include the ``params`` prefix in the left side of the inequality.
 Note that they are **stored as strings**, so you must use string comparators, such as ``=`` and ``!=``.